Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/frontend-fundamentals/week-1/day-5/lecture-materials/intro-to-dom-events.md

 ### Our first Event Listener

-- Add the following HTML to the Project we setup:
+- Earlier we added the following HTML to the Project we setup:

 	```html
 	<h3>Comments</h3>